Our Team

 Research Assistant

-Raihana is a third-year student at the University of Toronto Scarborough specializing in Mental Health Studies.
-Her previous research experience has fuelled her passion for clinical psychology and mental health, and has motivated her to pursue graduate studies.
-Raihana joined the ReSTORE to strengthen her research skills and contribute to projects that aim at improving various mental health outcomes.
+Raihana is a research assistant at the ReSTORE Lab.
+She is currently in her 4th year at the University of Toronto Scarborough, specializing in Mental Health Studies.
+She joined the ReSTORE lab to strengthen her research skills and contribute to projects that aim at improving various mental health outcomes.
+Raihana is passionate about mental health advocacy, developing accessible interventions, and bridging research with practice to support individuals through compassionate care.

 Sana Siddiqui